-Addicts often return to drugs in order to make these symptoms stop.
-This can mean that addicts simply cannot stop taking the drugs on their own, no matter how much they want to, because their bodies have developed a physical dependence on the drugs.
-According to the Partnership for a Drug-Free America, people who try to stop taking heroin on their own can even die during the process.
+Addicted people often return to their drug of choice in order to make these symptoms stop.
+This creates a cycle where addicted individuals simply cannot stop taking a substance on their own, no matter how much they want to, because their bodies have developed a physical dependence on the drug.

-Someone who has been arrested on a heroin drug charge or someone who is caught while in the act of using might be easily diagnosed as an addict.
+Someone who has been arrested on a heroin drug charge or someone who is caught in the act of using might be easily understood to be addicted.
 Others might be harder to spot.

-- Have a steady supply of drugs on hand
+- Have some supply of heroin or opioid paraphernalia on hand

 - Borrow or steal money to buy drugs

-- Stop interacting with people who do not use drugs
+- Interact less with friends and loved ones who do not use heroin

 - Seem slow and sedated, quickly followed by periods of hyperactivity, on more than one occasion